Skip to Content

 Why do I see silverfish mostly in bathrooms and basements?

-Bathrooms and basements often have higher humidity, less natural light, and plenty of cracks and crevices—exactly what silverfish prefer.
-Leaks, condensation, and poor ventilation make these rooms especially attractive.
+Bathrooms and basements often have higher humidity, less natural light, and more cracks and crevices—exactly what silverfish prefer.
+Leaks, condensation, and poor ventilation make these areas especially attractive.

 Can silverfish damage my belongings?